Riverdale High School (Ohio): Athletics

-Riverdale's mascot is the Falcon.
-The school's mascot, Freddie Falcon, has fallen out of use over the years.
-While the athletic department has attempted to bring back the character as recent as the Fall 2018 football season, it has yet to be officially recognized as the school's official falcon character.
-Their school colors are Riverdale's own shade of royal blue (commonly referred to as "Falcon blue") and white with trims of silver used to accent uniforms and logos.
-The Riverdale student body considers their sports rival to by Liberty-Benton High School, although their traditional rival is Arlington High School, located just 15 minutes from their campus.
-Their current property possesses a track, two baseball diamonds, pond, two football fields (one for games, one for practice and JV), two soccer fields (one for games, one for soccer and marching band practice) and a greenhouse.
+Riverdale's athletic teams are known as the Falcons.
+School colors are Riverdale's own shade of royal blue (commonly referred to as "Falcon blue") and white with trims of silver used to accent uniforms and logos.
+The Riverdale student body considers their sports rival to by Liberty-Benton High School, although their traditional rival is Arlington High School, located just 15 minutes away.
+The Riverdale campus includes a stadium for football and soccer with an all-weather track, a baseball field, softball field, and practice fields for football and soccer, that are also used by the marching band.

 Riverdale was previously a co-founding member of the North Central Conference (NCC) from 1962 until joining the Blanchard Valley Conference (BVC) in 2014.
 Riverdale was originally part of a group of ten schools that were going to form the Northern 10 Athletic Conference (N10) in 2014–15, ultimately causing the dissolution of the North Central Conference.
-However, in April 2013, Riverdale was invited to join the BVC, which is primarily made up of other schools located in Hancock County.
-Riverdale accepted the invitation and could possibly join the BVC before the N10 begins athletic competition.
+However, in April 2013, Riverdale was invited to join the BVC, which is primarily made up of other schools located in Hancock County, and accepted the invitation.